daytonn/jskit/README.md

 #### namespace

-By default, `Controller`s have an empty namespace.
-If you wish to prefix the events the `Controller` registers for with an namespace, set this property:
+By default, Controller's have an empty namespace.
+If you wish to prefix the events with a namespace, set this property:

 ```js
 App.createController("Posts", {